About the Journal

 Authors must send contributions that are original (not previously published), valid (containing data that can be replicated and processed according to given methods or processes), and relevant (information that advances the knowledge in the field).
 Falsification and manipulation of data are unethical and unacceptable practices.
 Manuscripts must also be written with clarity and authors are encouraged to proofread their manuscripts before submission.

-Parallel submission (submission of a manuscript to more than one journal at a time), plagiarism, and self-plagiarism are unacceptable practices and may result in the retraction of an article.
+Parallel submission (submission of a manuscript to more than one journal at a time), duplicate publication (the total or partial publication of a manuscript in another source without justification or authorization), fragmented publication (producing multiple manuscripts from the same study without justification), plagiarism, and self-plagiarism are unacceptable practices and may lead to the rejection of a manuscript during the initial review or the retraction of a published article.
+Depending on the case, the relevant institutions will be notified.
 Manuscripts by authors whose articles have been rejected because of these practices will not be considered for evaluation in future issues.

 Authors must carefully read the “Guidelines for authors” and prepare their submissions accordingly.
 Any submission that fails to comply with the guidelines will not be sent to evaluation until the problems are addressed by the authors.